shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “But what?”
 Muddy fidgeted with her cuffs.

 “I’ve run into a problem.”
 Ersie told Muddy about Lemilay and how that’s going to interfere with her plans to build the lookout on the boulder.

-They picked up armfuls of stones and climbed up onto it.
 They sat together and watched the river go by.

 “Oh, Lemilay?”
 Muddy laughed.
 “She’s easy.
 I’ve been sneaking things past her for years.”
-Muddy threw a stone into the river.
+Muddy picked up a smooth, flat stone, and skipped it across the river.

 Ersie’s jaw dropped.
 “Wait what?”